 4. Business Expenses — Lodging

 a.
-Generally: The Employer will pay the costs of lodging while an employee is away from home on Employer business.
-These costs may be paid by travel expense advance to the employee (partial payment as addressed in paragraph 7 B below), paid directly to a vendor by the Finance Department, or paid as a reimbursement to the employee, as provided herein.
+Generally: The Employer will pay the authorized costs of lodging while an employee is away from home on Employer business.
+These costs may be paid by travel expense advance to the employee (partial payment as addressed in paragraph 7 B below), paid directly to a vendor by the Auditor’s Office, or paid as a reimbursement to the employee, as provided herein.

 b.
 Lodging Expenses: